marcopellegrinoit/predict-weather-code/README.md

 The project workflow involves the following steps in order:

-1. [Historical Data Collection](#1-backfill-pipeline): Historical weather data is initially retrieved.
+1. [Historical Data Collection](#1-backfill-pipeline): Historical weather data of the past 3 months is initially retrieved.

 2. [Daily Data Collection](#2-feature-pipeline): Every day, the weather information of the previous day is collected.